superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/Paywall.md

 ## Overview

-Paywall makes it easy to present paywalls in your app using UIKit or SwiftUI.
+Paywall makes it easy to show paywalls in your app using UIKit or SwiftUI.
 If you haven't already, [sign up for a free Superwall account](https://superwall.com/sign-up) to get your API key.
 You can then configure the SDK and present paywalls that you've set up in the Superwall dashboard.
 You can also trigger paywalls in response to in-app analytical events, and display information about the user on the paywall by setting ``Paywall/Paywall/userAttributes``.

 ## Topics

 ### Essentials

 - <doc:GettingStarted>
+- <doc:PresentingInSwiftUI>
+- <doc:PresentingInUIKit>
+- <doc:Triggering>
 - ``Paywall/Paywall``
--